mperignon/2016-02-04-Flagstaff/lessons/sqlite/05-null.md

 Once again,
-the reason is that when `person` is `null`, the `!=` comparison produces `null`, so the record isn't kept in our results.
+the reason is that when `person` is `null`, the `!=` comparison produces `null`, so the entry isn't kept in our results.
 If we want to keep these records we need to add an explicit check: